yasirkula/UnityNativeCamera/.github/README.md

 - **a.
 Automated Setup:** *(optional)* change the values of **CAMERA_USAGE_DESCRIPTION** and **MICROPHONE_USAGE_DESCRIPTION** in *Plugins/NativeCamera/Editor/NCPostProcessBuild.cs*
 - **b.
 Manual Setup:** see: https://github.com/yasirkula/UnityNativeCamera/wiki/Manual-Setup-for-iOS

+## FAQ

+- **Can't use the camera, it says "Can't find ContentProvider, camera is inaccessible!" in Logcat**

+After building your project, verify that NativeCamera's `<provider ... />` tag is inserted in-between the `<application>...</application>` tags of *PROJECT_PATH/Temp/StagingArea/AndroidManifest.xml*.
+If not, please create a new **Issue**.

+- **Can't use the camera, it says "java.lang.ClassNotFoundException: com.yasirkula.unity.NativeCamera" in Logcat**

+If your project uses ProGuard, try adding the following line to ProGuard filters: `-keep class com.yasirkula.unity.* { *; }`

 ## HOW TO

 ### A. Accessing Camera